kellijohnson-NOAA/git-references/citations/topics.md

 Balanced harvesting - distribution of a moderate fishing mortality rate for the widest range of species, stocks, and sizes in the ecosystem based on the productivity of each group that maintains the relative size and species composition of the ecosystem.

+Catabolism - energy expenditure.

 Clumsy solutions - Exploratory solutions that include inputs from a broad range of stakeholders along the fish chain, and require information-sharing, knowledge synthesis, and trust-building

 Co-management - A resource management partnership in which local users and other stakeholders share power and responsibility with government agencies

 Ecosystem stewardship - A strategy to respond to and shape SESs under conditions of uncertainty and change to sustain the supply and opportunities for use of ecosystem services to support human well-being

+Feeding rate - transfer of biomass between trophic levels.

 Functional response - the rate at which an individual predator is able to obtain its prey given prey and predator densities.
-Incorporates search time, handling time for each captured prey item, time needed to digest a prey item (satiation), and competition with other predators.

 Harvest control rule - formalized decision rules defining the level of *F* that can be applied to the fishery in the future given the current level of *SSB* and *F* relative to their reference values